 In \cite{ITW}, Ito, Terwilliger, and Weng introduced the equitable presentation for the quantum group $U_q(\mathfrak{sl}_2)$.
 This presentation is linked to tridiagonal pairs of linear transformations \cite{IT1,IT2}, Leonard pairs of linear transformations \cite{SGH}.
 The equitable presentation has been generalized to the quantum group $U_q(\mathfrak{g})$ associated to symmetrizable Kac-Moody algebra $\mathfrak{g}$ \cite{T5}.
 Furthermore, The equitable presentation of the quantum superalgebra $\mathfrak{osp}_q(1|2)$, in which all generators appear on an equal footing, was exhibited, and a $q$-analog of the Bannai-Ito algebra is shown to arise as the covariance algebra of $\mathfrak{osp}_q(1|2)$ \cite{GVZ}.
 In \cite{SL}, Sun and Li provided the equitable presentation for a certain subalgebra of the two-parameter quantum group $U_{r, s}(\mathfrak{g})$ associated with a generalized Kac-Moody algebra corresponding to symmetrizable admissible Borcherds Cartan matrix.
 More generally, Hu-Pei-Zhang \cite{HPZ} gave an equitable presentation in the sense of Terwilliger for the multiparameter quantum groups $U_{\mathbf{q}}(\mathfrak{g})$ associated to symmetrizable Kac-Moody algebras $\mathfrak{g}$ and multiparameter matrices $\mathbf{q}=\left(q_{i j}\right)$, which turn out to be constructed from the one-parameter quantum groups by twisting the product by Hopf $2$-cocycles \cite{HPZ}.

-Recently, Feng, Zhuang and the second author (\cite{HZ, FHZ}) have constructed a distinguished quantum affine algebra of type $A_1^{(1)}$, the so-called {\it admissible} quantum affine algebra, which has been proved to be not isomorphic to the standard quantum affine algebra $U_q(\widehat{\mathfrak{s l}_2})$ studied extensively in the literature (cf. \cite{B, CP, D, IT1, KLT, KT, T1, T2, T3, T4} etc. and references therein).

-Consequently, a natural query arises: how can we extend the existing research to the admissible quantum affine algebra $\mathcal U_q(\widehat{\mathfrak{sl}_2})$ and quantum affine superalgebras, such as $U_q(C(2)^{(2)})$ (\cite{KLT}).
+Consequently, a natural query arises: how can we extend the existing research to quantum affine superalgebras, such as $U_q(C(2)^{(2)})$ (\cite{KLT}).
 This is a technically intricate yet fascinating open problem.
-In this paper and a preprint \cite{ZH2}, we aim to complete the relevant work for the quantum affine superalgebra $U_q(C(2)^{(2)})$ and the quantum admissible affine algebra $\mathcal{U}_q(\widehat{\mathfrak{s l}}_2)$ introduced in Hu-Zhuang \cite{HZ} (see also \cite{FHZ}).
+In this paper and a preprint \cite{ZH2}, we aim to complete the relevant work for the quantum affine superalgebra $U_q(C(2)^{(2)})$.